-- Must be an NSAA member for the current and preceding ski season; please contact the NSAA office to verify your membership status before applying.
-Please note: Eagle River Nordic Ski Club and NSAA are different clubs.
+- NSAA membership for the current and preceding ski season; please contact the NSAA office to verify your membership status before applying.

-- Be a member of the high school cross-country ski team during junior and senior years
+- High school cross-country ski team participation during your junior and senior years

 Specific qualifications, criteria, and applications can be found at Alaska Community Foundation website HERE.